 Portland’s historic West End has emerged as a center of creativity, fashion and nightlife.
 Tucked between Powell’s City of Books and the downtown retail core, the area is home to a growing number of local and international design shops, fashion boutiques, restaurants, cafés and hotels.
 Newest on the block is Union Way, a galleria that opened in summer 2013.
 Portland’s Danner Boots and denim clothier Self Edge have high-profile spaces, and eateries include Quin, a handmade candy shop, and Boxer Ramen, a noodle bar.

 The West End’s redevelopment was spurred by the arrival of the Ace Hotel, Stumptown Coffee and Clyde Common (home of the world’s first barrel-aged cocktails).
-The new McMenamins Crystal Hotel has enlivened the lodging scene and nearby boutiques such as Frances May, Parallel, Tender Loving Empire and Radish Underground feature local designers and artisans, while Canoe and Woonwinkel offer curated selections of housewares and jewelry from local and international artists.
+The new McMenamins Crystal Hotel has enlivened the lodging scene and nearby boutiques such as Frances May, Tender Loving Empire and Radish Underground feature local designers and artisans, while Canoe and Woonwinkel offer curated selections of housewares and jewelry from local and international artists.

 Dayna Pinkham, an internationally recognized couture hatmaker, has moved her Pinkham Millinery into the neighborhood.
 Homegrown Poler features camping gear and clothing suitable for exploring natural areas nearby and afar.
 The lauded drinking chocolate of Cacao gives visitors plenty of energy for the next adventure.